Staley, NC

 Industries

 A Southern Railway Shippers Guide from 1916 listed four industries in Staley using the A&Y for delivering and receiving products by rail (although some may have used the station or team track rather than having a dedicated siding).
-The ICC valuation map depicts the location of the Johnson Chair Company.
+The ICC valuation records for Staley show only a house track, not a dedicated industrial spur.
 I will add other industries as I receive information about them.

 | cotton gin | cotton | J. P. Fox |